Here’s a short list of professionals I recommend. Please let me know if you use one of these referrals – I’d love to hear how it goes for you!

 Clogs N More – note – don’t buy clogs! :) Hawthorne and downtown

 And don’t forget the toe socks so you can move freely inside your spiffy new shoes.
 Sock Dreams has a store in Sellwood, or you can order online.
 They carry unique, high quality stuff, including the elusive toesock with formed heels.
 They thoroughly describe their stock on the website, including measurement info like calf size.
-They ship superfast, for free, and, if you ask, they will do an ADORABLE drawing on your receipt.
+They ship superfast, for free.

 Places to get biomechanically-correct footwear online:

 Baer Shoes check out the Joe Nimbles for women and men!

 Belleville Military & law enforcement-type boots.

 Oesh Variety of women’s styles from professional to casual.

 Shoes for Crews Steeltoes, other serious work shoes & boots

 Soft Star Shoes Minimal, basically leather socks.
 Based in Corvallis